niolabs/docs/docs/docs/system-designer/readme.md

 ## Service

 A list of services is displayed below the instance name.

 &lt;INSERT IMAGE&gt;

 To create a new service, click the "add a new service" button.

-Service
+Service toobar

 Edit

 Save

 Toggle Start/Stop

 Toggle Auto-start off/On